comixed/comixed/docker/README.md

 # Importing Comics With Docker

 To import new comics using your Docker image, you need to create a directory below your library.
-Since, in our example above, we put our comics in /Users/reader/comixed/library, we'll create a new directory below that called **/Users/reader/comixed/library/importing**.

-We then copy the new comics into this directory.
+In our example above we used **/Users/reader/comixed/imports** as the location for the **/imports** volume.
+So we need to copy our new comic files into that directory.

-Then, from the **Image Comics** page, you enter as the import directory **/library/importing** and click the search button.
+Next, from the **Import Comics** page, you enter as the import directory **/imports** and click the search button.
 This will return all of the comics you just copied into that directory, and allow you to import them into your library.

+After selecting the comics to be imported, clicking the import button begins the process.

 # Logging

-The container, by default, generates the log file (named **comixed.log**) in the root directory of the managed library directory.
+The container, by default, generates the log file (named **comixed.log**) in the root directory of the library directory.